mathmaster13/palhack/README.md

 I used the most up-to-date version of CelestialAmber's Tetris disassembly.
 I searched for `.if PAL = 1`, and matched the `.else` block with existing code in order to add PAL support.

+This allows the PAL people to have nice things.
+But my real goal is to use this PAL port to make a much more faithful implementation of PALhack, by using PAL directly as much as possible.

+Fractal's PALhack is a mod for NTSC Tetris that allows it to play like PAL Tetris, whereas my PALhack will (hopefully!) be a mod for PAL Tetris that allows the PAL game itself to be run on NTSC hardware.

+Running the original PAL game allows for easy replication of the weird audio quirks of PAL (e.g. the Tetris sound effect) because it...just is PAL.

+The same idea can hopefully be extended to make a very accurate NTSChack for PAL consoles.

+## Speedhack-PAL: Issues

+### Can't find all the PAL code

 But!
 I could not find all of the PAL code.
 Here is what I am missing:

 ```asm